Pre-replication complex: Components

 As organisms evolved and became increasingly more complex, so did their pre-RCs.
 The following is a summary of the components of the pre-RC amongst the different domains of life.

 In bacteria, the main component of the pre-RC is DnaA.
 The pre-RC is complete when DnaA occupies all of its binding sites within the bacterial origin of replication (oriC).
+The particular sites on the oriC that DnaA binds to determines if the cell has a bORC (bacterial Origin Recognition Complex) or a pre-RC.

 The archaeal pre-RC is very different from the bacterial pre-RC and can serve as a simplified model of the eukaryotic pre-RC.
 It is composed of a single origin recognition complex (ORC) protein, Cdc6/ORC1, and a homohexamer of the minichromosome maintenance (MCM) protein.
 Sulfolobus islandicus also uses a Cdt1 homologue to recognize one of its replication origins.

 The eukaryotic pre-RC is the most complex and highly regulated pre-RC.
 In most eukaryotes it is composed of six ORC proteins (ORC1-6), Cdc6, Cdt1, and a heterohexamer of the six MCM proteins (MCM2-7).
 The MCM heterohexamer arguably arose via MCM gene duplication events and subsequent divergent evolution.
 The pre-RC of Schizosaccharomyces pombe (S. pombe) is notably different from that of other eukaryotes; Cdc6 is replaced by the homologous Cdc18 protein.
 Sap1 is also included in the S. pombe pre-RC because it is required for Cdc18 binding.
 The pre-RC of Xenopus laevis (X. laevis) also has an additional protein, MCM9, which helps load the MCM heterohexamer onto the origin of replication.
 The structure of the ORC, MCM, as well as the intermediate ORC-Cdc6-Cdt1-Mcm2-7 (OCCM) complex has been resolved.